Fiach-Dubh/TheBitcoinGames/README.md

 >Prizes could include Bitcoin, Bitcoin hardware, swag, etc.

 >this game can be used as a first/second/third draft game for future tournament games.
 First top 10 to place could move on to the next tournamnent round for example.

+>the game master(s) would need to act as referees and auditors to monitor the participants in case of fowl play.

+>timing each participant and creating a historical leader board for this game would be ideal, but would require standardizing each element.